 As an ecosystem, your body has trillions of organisms living on it and in it.
 These microorganisms include viruses, bacteria, and fungi.
 In fact, at this moment, there are more microbes living on your skin than there are people populating the planet today.
 In addition, there exist a thousand-times the number of microbes in your gut than there are people on Earth at this moment.

 The manifold multitude of microbes on and in the human body form a myriad of communities.
 All of these individual communities come together to create what is an individual human microbiome or the human ecosystem.
 No two microbiomes are alike, your own being uniquely different from everyone else on the planet.

 There is a specific reason why our family elected to include a reference to the human ecosystem in our firm’s name.
-At Eco Bear, our family and other team members are experienced, compassionate professionals, specialists in biohazard cleanup or biohazard remediation.
+At Eco Bear, our family and other team members are experienced, compassionate professionals, specialists in biohazard remediation.
 What this means in the most fundamental way is that we address eliminating, cleaning up, or remediating the traumatic aftermath of a human ecosystem that has somehow come under attack.

 Whether this is a situation in which a person has died by suicide or homicide, or in which a person experienced an unattended death and was not immediately discovered, a unique human microbiome has been irreversibly disrupted.
 Eco Bear safely and thoroughly addresses that challenging aftermath.

 In addition, our firm is there when a human ecosystem is threatened by some type of outside force.
 For example, exposure to such things as rodent droppings, the effects of hoarding, or the existence of a homeless encampment that can potentially imperil the healthy operation of a human ecosystem.
-In other words, these things can present the prospect of infecting a person with serious pathogens that can cause serious or even fatal disease.
+In other words, these things can present the prospect of infecting a person with pathogens that can cause serious or even fatal disease.